grame-cncm/faustdoc/src/manual/compiler.md

 Autovectorization of C/C++ programs is a difficult task.
 Current compilers are very sensitive to the way the code is arranged.
 In particular, complex loops can prevent autovectorization.
 The goal of the vector code generation is to rearrange the C++ code in a way that facilitates the autovectorization job of the C++ compiler.
 Instead of generating a single sample computation loop, it splits the computation into several simpler loops that communicates by vectors.

 The vector code generation is activated by passing the [`--vectorize` (or `-vec`)](https://faustdoc.grame.fr/manual/options/) option to the Faust compiler.
-Two additional options are available: `--vec-size <n>` controls the size of the vector (by default 32 samples) and `--loop-variant 0/1` gives some additional control on the loops.
+Two additional options are available: `--vec-size <n>` controls the size of the vector (by default 32 samples) and `--loop-variant 0/1` gives some additional control on the loops: `--loop-variant 0` generates fixed-size sub-loops with a final sub-loop that processes the last samples, `--loop-variant 1` generates sub-loops of variable vector size.

 To illustrate the difference between scalar code and vector code, let's take the computation of the RMS (Root Mean Square) value of a signal.
 Here is the Faust code that computes the Root Mean Square of a sliding window of 1000 samples: